-35. Developments in evaluating ecosystem effects of the D. mawsoni fishery were discussed at the FEMA and FEMA2 Workshops (SC-CAMLR-XXVI/BG/06, paragraphs 45 to 48 and SC-CAMLR-XXVIII, Annex 4); much of the emphasis of those discussions was on the Ross Sea fishery and a summary of the outcomes can be found in the Fishery Report for Subarea 88.1.
+35. Developments in evaluating ecosystem effects of the D. mawsoni fishery were discussed at the Fisheries Ecosystem Models in the Antarctic (FEMA) and FEMA2 Workshops (SC-CAMLR-XXVI/BG/06, paragraphs 45 to 48 and SC-CAMLR-XXVIII, Annex 4); much of the emphasis of those discussions was on the Ross Sea fishery and a summary of the outcomes can be found in the Fishery Report for Subarea 88.1.